runekaagaard/snowscript/README.rst

 Arrays are defined using square brackets "[]".
 Items are separated by ",".
 A trailing "," is allowed.

-Arrays can contain key/value pairs seperated with "=".
+Arrays can contain key/value pairs seperated with ":".
 The keys can be omitted and running integers will be assigned.
-Keys are always interpreted stringy.
-Keys not matching the regex "[a-zA-Z_][a-zA-Z0-9_]+" can be made by surrounding the key with quotes.

 snowscript::

     pianists = ["McCoy Tyner", "Fred Hersch", "Bill Evans"] series = [
-        Heroes = [
+        "Heroes": [
-            genre = "Science Fiction",
+            "genre": "Science Fiction",
-            creator = "Tim Kring",
+            "creator": Tim Kring",
-            seasons = 4,
+            "seasons": = 4,
         ],
-        "Game Of Thrones" = [
+        "Game Of Thrones": [
-            genre = "Medieval fantasy",
+            "genre": "Medieval fantasy",
-            creator = "David Benioff",
+            "creator": "David Benioff",
-            seasons = 2,
+            "seasons": 2,
         ],
     ]